 8. Rwanda National Museum

 This is located in Butare city in Huye and it is known to be the most tourists’ attraction in Butare.
 The museum is known to have probably the finest ethnographic collection in the whole of East Africa.
 It has spacious rooms that allow the exhibitions to be appreciated and enjoyed.
 Exhibitions provide information not only on pre-colonial history but also on the process of development of the country (Rwanda) to her modernity today.
-AT the museum you can organise for the Ntore dancers to entertain you in the traditional dances of Rwanda.
+AT the museum you can organize for the Ntore dancers to entertain you in the traditional dances of Rwanda.

 9. Lake Kivu